AntonNeld/drodbot/README.md

 ## Prerequisites

 > **Note:** I'm trying to use platform-independent dependencies, but I have only tried running it on Linux.
+> The section on compiling the C++ parts below is completely written with Linux in mind and may need extensive
+> modification to work on other OSes.
+(Or not, I have no idea.)

 You need Python 3.8 and pipenv installed.
 Then install the Python packages: